Archive for September 15, 2025

 macOS Tahoe 26

-Apple (no feature list, no release notes, security, no enterprise, developer, full installer, IPSW):
+Apple (feature list, release notes, security, enterprise, developer, full installer, IPSW):

 macOS Tahoe transforms the Mac experience with a stunning new design and powerful capabilities that turbocharge productivity.
 The new design offers users even more ways to personalize their Mac with an updated Control Center in addition to new color options for folders, app icons, and widgets.
 The menu bar is completely transparent, making the display feel even larger.
 With its biggest update ever, Spotlight offers all-new browsing views for files and apps, enhanced search, plus powerful action capabilities to quickly accomplish tasks like sending emails or creating events — all with the help of quick keys.
 Shortcuts get even more powerful with intelligent actions along with the ability to tap directly into Apple Intelligence models to automate complex tasks.
 Thanks to Continuity, the Phone app allows users to effortlessly access familiar features from iPhone — including Recents, Favorites, and Voicemails — alongside new features like Call Screening and Hold Assist.
 With Live Activities from iPhone now appearing directly on the Mac, staying informed about real-time events has never been easier.